sangjinhan/homepage/README.md

 Feel free to copy this webpage and customize it for your own:

 1. Install Jekyll.
-1. Modify the contents.
+2. Modify the contents.
-1. Run Jekyll.
+3. Run Jekyll.
-1. Copy the result in \_site/ to your web server
+4. Copy the result in \_site/ to your web server

+(for me, the deploy.sh file does the step 3 and 4)